nmmmnu/CubicHyperLogLog/README.md

 CubicHyperLogLog is HyperLogLog probabilistic counter.

 Unlike clasical HyperLogLog counter, this one is optimized for avoiding "read before write" when adding items.

 Unlike clasical HyperLogLog counter, CubicHyperLogLog also allows removing !!! items.

+Unlike clasical HyperLogLog counter, CubicHyperLogLog also be used like kind of Bloom Filter. but it getting saturated very fast and usage is not very useful.

-There are (will be soon) following implementations:
+There are following implementations:

 1. Redis - avoiding read, gives atomicity.